fboussemart/password/README.md

     router
     .get("/your_endpoint", verify, (req, res) => {...}
     ```
-    Now, the endpoint `your_endpoint` is only accessible by connected users.
+    Now, the endpoint `your_endpoint` is only accessible by authenticated users.

 # Adapting your client
 1. Verify your file *package.json* and install the missing packages.